Klosmi/html-basics/CSS-center_an_element.md

 - **[`max-content`](https://devstory.net/12557/les-mots-cles-min-content-max-content-fit-content-stretch-en-css#a54855640)** : represents the intrinsic maximum width or height of the content.
 	- The content will not wrap at all even if it causes overflows in case of text content.
+	- In other words: the [max-content](https://css-tricks.com/almanac/properties/w/width/#max-content) property refers to the narrowest measure a box could take while fitting around its content – if no soft wrap opportunities within the element were taken.
 	- Suppose you make the parent element infinite in width (or very large) and the current element the minimum height.
 Then the __max-content value is the minimum width__.
 	- eg.:
 	  ```